A General Theory of the Stochastic Linear Bandit and Its Applications: ROFUL Algorithm

 \paragraph{ROFUL Algorithm.} ROFUL receives a \emph{worth function} $\Worth_t(\cdot)$ that maps each arm $\Arm\in\ArmSet_t$ and each history instance $\HistoryPlus_{t-1}$ into a real number.
 The policy then chooses the action with the highest worth. \cref{alg:roful} presents the pseudocode of ROFUL.

-\paragraph{Regret of ROFUL.} ROFUL algorithm as stated in \cref{alg:roful} may not perform well, unless the worth functions $\Worth_t(\cdot)$ are well-behaved.
-We will formally define what ``well-behaved'' means by introducing two conditions of \emph{reasonableness} and \emph{optimism}.
-Intuitively, an algorithm that explores too much or too little will incur a high regret.
-Reasonableness and optimism are mechanisms for controlling these potential flaws respectively.
-To define these notions rigorously, we assume that for each action $\Arm$ we are given upper and lower confidence bounds $\UpperConf_t(\Arm)\geq\LowerConf_t(\Arm)$, that as in \cref{def:conf-bound}, the interval $[\LowerConf_t(\Arm),\UpperConf_t(\Arm)]$ contains $\MeanReward_t(\Arm)$ with high probability.
+\paragraph{Regret of ROFUL.} The ROFUL algorithm as formulated in \cref{alg:roful} may not perform well, unless the worth functions $\Worth_t(\cdot)$ are well behaved.
+We formally define what ``well behaved'' means by introducing two conditions of \emph{reasonableness} and \emph{optimism}.
+Intuitively, an algorithm that explores too much or too little incurs a high regret.
+Reasonableness and optimism are mechanisms for controlling these potential flaws, respectively.
+To define these notions rigorously, we assume that for each action $\Arm$ we are given upper and lower confidence bounds $\UpperConf_t(\Arm)\geq\LowerConf_t(\Arm)$, where as in \cref{def:conf-bound}, the interval $[\LowerConf_t(\Arm),\UpperConf_t(\Arm)]$ contains $\MeanReward_t(\Arm)$ with high probability.
 In \cref{sec:examples}, we provide examples of these confidence bounds for several examples of problems.